arzzen/lukasmestan.com/_posts/2019-07-10-learn-how-to-use-scroll-elasticsearch-aggregation.markdown

 description: Learn how to use scroll Elasticsearch aggregation
 ---

-#### Do you have too much data in aggregation results in a single query?

-or

 #### Do you have too many results from aggregations in a single query?

 If so, then you can read this quick tutorial, which might be helpful.